 The Nutrition and Dietetics program is located in the Keith J. O'Neill Center for Healthy Families which houses:

 Most of the course work for the Physician Assistant Program is conducted in the Keith J. O'Neill Center for Healthy Families.
-In addition to laboratories, equipment, computer labs and numerous services and resources campus-wide, Marywood's Library is also a major resource for PA students, providing periodicals, journals and texts as well as on-line services as recommended by the American Academy of Physician Assistants.
+In addition to laboratories, equipment, computer labs and numerous services and resources campus-wide, Marywood's Learning Commons is also a major resource for PA students, providing periodicals, journals and texts as well as on-line services as recommended by the American Academy of Physician Assistants.